Watch the full video

 Discover clues about the past

-This History scheme of work video introduces pupils to the concept of historical sources: the materials we use to find out about the past.
+This History video introduces pupils to the concept of historical sources: the materials we use to find out about the past.
 From physical objects and written documents to audio recordings and digital content, pupils learn to explore and question a wide range of source types.

 The video explains the difference between primary sources (created at the time of an event) and secondary sources (created after the event, often by people who weren’t there).
-Pupils are encouraged to think critically about the origins of sources, their creators, and their reliability.
+Pupils are encouraged to think critically about the origins of sources, their creators and the reliability of their information.
 Real examples are included, such as speeches, diary entries, artefacts and websites.

 - History, Year 3, British history 2: Why did the Romans invade and settle in Britain?, Lesson 3: How did Britons respond to the Roman invasion?